amytangcodes/react-scoreboard/README.md

-# Teamtreehouse React Basics Project
+# Treehouse React Basics Project

 Created a scoreboard lightly following along the tutorial but coded out the app in ES6.